JTMWi/blocktube/README.md

 * What is the difference between "Channel ID" and "Channel Name"
   Channel names on YouTube are not unique and can be duplicated/changed
   whereas Channel ID is a unique identification string that never changes.
-  If you want to block a specific single channel the preferred method is using it's ID,
+  If you want to block a specific single channel the preferred method is using its ID,
-  If you want to block multiple channels sharing similar name use it's name.
+  If you want to block multiple channels sharing similar name use its name.

 * How can I get a channel's ID?
   Channel ID looks like this: UCXXXXXXXXXXXXXXXX